 We are known as a friendly and caring school where staff nurture the growth and development of the girls in our care.
 Our days begin with a prayer/reflection, as do our Assemblies.
 Students report that girls feel 'safe' and supported in the pastoral system.
 Every student belongs to a House Group (vertical group) with Heads of House overseeing the particular needs of each member of their House.
-A Personal Development program was developed for introduction in 2015 across all Year levels: 7-12.
-It covers topics including right communication, physical, social and emotional wellbeing, study skills, exam preparation, substance abuse awareness, social and personal values, bullying, identification and coping/managing strategies, protective behaviours, self-esteem, goal setting.
-It also includes weekly reflection and opportunity for developing gratitude.
+A Personal Development program runs across all Year levels: 7-12.
+The junior years look at developing persistence, resilience and grit, utilising the Thrive program (Luke McKenna).
+The senior years focus on good citizenship - local and global and leadership.
+The program also includes weekly reflection and opportunity for developing gratitude.